dynamsoft-docs/capture-vision-docs-mobile/_includes/release-notes/product-highlight-1.0.0.md

 - The Dynamsoft Capture Vision v1.0 is released.
-The features of the following modules are included:
+The features of the following functional products are included:
   - DynamsoftBarcodeReader Module
   - DynamsoftCameraView Module
 - Dynamsoft Capture Vision 1.0 is available for the following platforms:
   - React Native
+  - Flutter